pytest-dev/pytest-order/dev/_sources/index.rst.txt

      def test_c(self):
          assert True

-If the referenced test lives in another module, the test name has to be prepended by the module path to be uniquely identifiable.
+If the referenced test lives in another module, you have to use the nodeid of the test, or a part of the nodeid that is sufficient to make it uniquely identifiable (the nodeid is the test ID that pytest prints if you run it with the ``-v`` option).
 Let's say we have the following module and test layout:

 ::